smacker/newrelic-context/README.md

 * `WrapHTTPClient` - Wraps client transport with newrelic RoundTripper with transaction from context
 * `SetTxnToGorm` - Sets transaction from Context to gorm settings
 * `AddGormCallbacks` - Adds callbacks to NewRelic, you should call SetTxnToGorm to make them work
+* `RedisWrapper` - Logs gopkg.in/redis.v4 time in newrelic
+* `WrapRedisClient` - Returns copy of redis client with newrelic for transaction

 API documentation is available on [godoc.org](https://godoc.org/github.com/smacker/newrelic-context)